 Maria, my friend had always told me, had only one stipulation: that the person cats-sits alone.
 She couched this in terms that suggested it was for the well-being of the cat, but perhaps I might have mused over whether it said more about her own need for well-being.
 Maria was the owner of small art gallery situated in Oberkampf, about fifteen minutes walk from her apartment.
 It was of course closed while she was away, but I was once walking with Julia, the flat-owner's friend and who I had met when she studied for a year in Edinburgh, and asked Julia where exactly it was and she took me down an alleyway and showed me the building: she said that Maria mainly specialised in recently deceased artists, occasionally those who died young; mainly those who died in their elder years but who remained little known throughout their lives even if they were well-respected.
 I looked in the gallery window and saw one or two paintings by the entrance.
 They were obviously by artists different from those paintings I saw on the walls of her flat.

 Her apartment wasn't actually a flat but a small house.
 It was at the back of a block of flats and had its own garden, and many years before would have been the accommodation of the concierge who looked after the entire block.
-It was on two floors, but was a very small space.
+It was on two floors but was a very small space.
 There was a kitchen and dining area downstairs, and a sitting room study area upstairs, and a mezzanine bed above.
-It was cramped but cosy, dark in the morning before the sun moved south westwards, but usually quiet.
+It was cramped but cosy, dark in the morning before the sun moved south-westwards, but usually quiet.
 Some might even have claimed it had the eerie feel of a mausoleum, and I couldn't help but sense that feeling was exacerbated when I thought that some of the paintings on the house walls were by dead artists, and when in four years of looking after her flat I had never seen her once.

 Yet the previous summer when I had stayed it looked as if I might have got to meet her, since she was leaving the very afternoon that I was to arrive.
 Julia had suggested to her perhaps it would be nice if we all met for a quick coffee and she could hand me the keys directly, instead of through Julia, or by leaving them taped to the inside of the letterbox, but it was then Maria admitted to a peculiarity, and one Julia had never known to be so.
 She said that in the ten years that her friend had been allowing people to look after her house, her cat and her garden, Maria had never once met any of the people staying there, and it was then Julia realised that she had only given the house to friends of friends; never to friends.
 It was possible of course that this had nothing to do with Maria's intention: simply that all her friends left Paris during August, and friends from elsewhere were taking their holidays by the sea or in other countries also.
 Yet Julia's remark struck her as a revelation, and as revealing an aspect of Maria's personality as any she had glimpsed.

 It was on this occasion when I asked Julia to tell me more about her friendship with Maria.
 She said they had met about fifteen years earlier when they were both at one of the elite and specialist schools in Paris, the grandes ecoles, a school with an entrance exam that had them reading some three hundred books before sitting it.
 As Julia worked her way through the books she tried to absorb but could barely understand, she was surprised when whatever she put in the exam met with the approval of the examiners and she was accepted.
 One of the first people she met at the school was Maria, and they both shared a feeling that they shouldn't really have been there at all; that someone must have got the exam papers mixed up, and somewhere in Paris there was a very bright person attending a less august college as a consequence.
 If many people attending Ecole Normale possessed a sense of brilliant entitlement, both Maria and Julia felt a sense of guilty fortuitousness.
 It was not the feeling the institution wanted to instil in people, and yet that was what throughout their years they insisted upon believing.
 Both went on to sit what was called the aggregation, an exam that would allow them to teach at university level, and both failed.
-Julia went on to become a translator and interpreter; Maria worked for a few years in business, saving up to start her own gallery.
+Julia became a translator and interpreter; Maria worked for a few years in business, saving up to start her own gallery.

 During those first three years staying at Maria's place I never gave Maria much thought; in the first two there had been another woman consistently on my mind, someone with whom I'd split up only a month or two before my first year house-sitting in Paris, and the very circumstance of which made me ask Julia if she happened to know anybody in Paris who might be interested in a swap.
 She said she didn't but did know someone who always went away during August and would allow people to stay in her house in return for looking after the cat.
 I said that would be wonderful and off I went.
 But, especially that first year, the trip wasn't about discovering Paris but escaping from Edinburgh, escaping from thoughts and feelings rather than generating new ones.
 The second year I still hadn't eradicated my ex-girlfriend from my mind, but at least enjoyed the city, and it wasn't until the third year in Paris that I began to go out at night, and on a couple of occasions took someone back to the house.